dorpaneus/ex280-study-plan/README.md

 - **Persistence rule:** Everything must survive a node reboot

 Good luck — see you on the other side of the cert. 🏅

-— Maintainer notes: All `oc` examples and YAMLs target **OCP 4.18 / oc client 4.18+**.
-If you spot drift in a future minor release, file an issue.

 ---